 You will have to decide for yourself which gotchas will be a deal breaker for your organization, but with this advice, you can avoid signing a contract that will cause you down time and cripple your productivity.

 Have more questions about the gotchas or anything else covered in this series?
-Reach out to me in an email.Categories: Call Center
+Reach out to me in an email.Categories: Contact Center